ohnotnow/eigenradio/README.md

 # Eigenradio

 A command-line Internet radio player written in Python.
-Eigenradio parses M3U or Icecast XML playlists, randomly selects a working stream, plays it via VLC, and crossfades between stations with static-noise filler as a faux 'retune the radio'.
+Eigenradio parses M3U or Icecast XML playlists, randomly selects a working stream and crossfades between stations with static-noise filler as a faux 'retune the radio'.

 Named in memory of the MIT 'Eigenradio' site from years gone past.